 3) Read the header carefully!
 If it’s asking for personal info, inviting you to a special event or telling you, “you won something” – just walk away.

-4) Pay attention to attachments – email providers these days can generally filter out most harmful types of attachments, but it’s advisable to avoid clicking questionable files.
+4) Pay attention to attachments – email providers these days can generally filter out the most harmful types of attachments, but it’s advisable to avoid clicking questionable files.

 What else can be done?